Smart

 Building Thermal Dynamics | Refrigeration/HVAC systems | ODEs and State Space Representations

-Mathmatical and Metaheuristic (GA/PSO) Algorithms
+Mathematical and Metaheuristic (GA/PSO) Algorithms

 Moving from predictive to prescriptive analytics | MPC = Data-driven Modeling + Receding-horizon Numerical Optimization + Online Feedback Control